josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 ![Orbit goes to infinite](img/orbit-i.png)
 Orange is the real part and blue the imaginary part.

-Point (0,2i) not belonging to the Set:
+Point (0,2i) not belonging to the set:

 ```math
 z = (0,0)